Links on SoundGuys may earn us a commission. Learn more.

-Some of our picks’ frequency response and isolation charts were measured with our old testing system.
+The House of Marley Exodus’ frequency response and isolation charts were measured with our old testing system.
 We have since purchased a Bruel & Kjaer 5128 test fixture (and the appropriate support equipment) to update our testing and data collection.
 It will take a while to update our backlog of old test results, but we will update this article (and many others!) once we’re able with improved sound quality measurements and isolation performance plots.
-These will be made obvious with our new chart aesthetic (black background instead of white).
+These will be made evident with our new chart aesthetic (black background instead of white).

 Thank you for bearing with us, and we hope to see you again once we’ve sorted everything out.